-Medical abortion is a procedure that uses various medications to end an established pregnancy.
-A medical abortion is done either in a doctor's office or at home.
+Medical abortion is a procedure that uses various medications to end a pregnancy.
+A medical abortion is started either in a doctor's office or at home with visits to your health care provider.
 Medical abortion doesn't require anesthesia or surgery, but it can only be done early in pregnancy.

 Pursuing a medical abortion is a major decision with emotional and psychological consequences.
 If you're considering medical abortion, make sure you understand what the procedure entails, the side effects, and possible risks and complications.

 Why it's done

 A woman's reasons for pursuing medical abortion are highly personal.
 You may have mixed feelings about being pregnant.
 You may have major financial problems.
 Or you may not be capable of parenting due to mental health problems or other issues.
 For most of these circumstances there are alternatives, such as adoption.
 Sometimes a woman may have a serious medical problem that poses a life-threatening risk to her during pregnancy.